Frequently Asked Questions

 What is Play Therapy?

-Play therapy is real therapy for children ages 3-10.
-Through play therapy, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways of relating to others.
-Play is a child’s language and toys are their words.
+Play is essential to human growth, development, learning, and cultivating relationships.
+Through play therapy, children learn to communicate with others, express feelings, modify behavior, develop creativity and problem-solving skills, and learn a variety of ways to relate to others.
+Just as adults use words to communicate, children use play.
+When playing, children express thoughts and feelings that would otherwise remain hidden.

 How do I know which session to schedule?

-Please book a parent intake appointment first, so we can talk without the child present and make certain that this is the right step for you and your child.
-If your child is 3-9 years old, schedule a play therapy appointment.
-These counseling sessions are child-centered where play materials are used to facilitate communication between the child and the therapist.
-If your child 10 or older , he/she might benefit from adolescent counseling.
-Adolescent counseling is more directive and will likely consist of therapeutic activities.
-Adolescents will receive emotional support, understand feelings and problems, and try out new solutions to resolve inner conflict.
-It is important to understand their unique phase of life and meet them where they are.
+Please book a parent intake appointment first, so we can talk without the child present and make sure that this is the right step for you and your child.
+Counseling sessions are child-centered where play materials/toys are used to facilitate communication between the child and the therapist.
+If your child is 10 or older, he/she might benefit from adolescent counseling.
+Adolescent counseling is more directive and will likely consist of more games and therapeutic activities.

 Do you take insurance?

 I am a private pay counselor.
-I provide documentation, upon request, that you can submit to your insurance company for reimbursement.
+I can provide a Super bill, upon request, that you can submit to your insurance company for reimbursement.

 Can you provide a diagnosis?